muhkuh-sys/taglist_editor/doc/readme.txt

   is not a known type (NXF/NXO/NXD/NXL/NXB)
 - any of the checksums in the boot header/common header are incorrect
 - the common header version is above 3
-- the tag list contains extraneous data between the end marker and ulTagListSize